alexqxu/cellular-automata-simulator/README.md

         * Invalid or simulation type given
         * Invalid cell state values given
         * Cell locations given that are outside the bounds of the grid's size (Config just crops)
+            * If cell size is smaller than grid size, config populates missing cells with the default state (user specifiable)
         * Appropriate default values when parameter values are invalid or not given (Handles too many or too few numbers of parameters, and invalid numbers for each parameter)
     * Allow simulations initial configuration to be set by
         * List of specific locations and states